mstorath/DCEBE/README.md

 The proposed method employs a spline-based approximation model.
 Parameter estimation is done by generalized cross validation.

+A detailed documentation of the method is given in [this technical report](https://arxiv.org/pdf/1811.10672.pdf).

 <img src="docs/example.png" width="80%">

 ## Quickstart